fionncur/IDStools/dummy_generators/README.md

 ## Known issues

-Current version of the Fortran code does compiles with gfortran version 10.2.0
+Current version of the Fortran code does not compile with gfortran version 10.2.0